Orangewood Dana Review: Is This Mini Acoustic Worth It?

 Included Accessories

-For the price, you’re also getting an amazing gig bag.
+For the price, you’re also getting an excellent gig bag.
 It has really good quality and certainly won’t be falling apart any time soon after purchase.
 With that said, it’s only good for keeping dust away from your guitar – there is little to no padding in it for protection.

-Aside from the gig bag, Dana comes with a pickguard and adjustment tools.
+Aside from the gig bag, Dana comes with a self-adhesive pickguard and adjustment tools.
 Keep in mind that once you attach the pickguard to your guitar, returning it to the company will no longer be an option.

 Optionally, you may also get Dana with an accessory pack.
 The accessory pack includes a few useful items such as a tuner, strap, guitar picks, a string winder, a chord chart, a polishing cloth, and a capo.